2025/2026 Legislative Biennium

 HF1614 / SF1682 modifying child in need of protection statutes to clarify that a lack of services or discharge options is not an unwillingness or inability to meet the child's needs.
 Representatives Kraft, Hicks, Hanson, Senator Maye Quade.

-OPPOSES HEALTH & PARENTAL RIGHTS
+BILLS THAT OPPOSE HEALTH & PARENTAL RIGHTS

 SF2072 to require weekly wellness checks for students receiving online instruction to evaluate for abuse or maltreatment.
 Senator Mann.
 Concern: While the intention behind the bill might be to protect students, parents may object due to concerns about privacy, family autonomy, potential stigmatization, logistical issues, the risk of false reports, and the overall impact on the family dynamic.